reflectoring/reflectoring.github.io/_posts/2020-09-27-spring-boot-12-factor-app.md

 Few examples of configuration data are database connection URL and credentials, and URLs of services on which an application depends.
 These most often have different values across environments.
 If these are hard-coded in the code or property files bundled with the application, we need to update the application for deploying to different environments.

 Instead, a better approach is to [externalizing](https://reflectoring.io/externalize-configuration/https://reflectoring.io/externalize-configuration/) the configuration using environment variables.
-The values of the environment variables are supplied at runtime.
-We can supply the values from the command line if the application is run standalone.
-The default behavior in Spring Boot applications is to apply values from environment variables to override any values declared in property files.
+The values of the environment variables are provided at runtime.
+We can provide the values from the command line if the application is run standalone.
+The default behavior in Spring Boot applications is to apply the values from environment variables to override any values declared in property files.

 ## Backing Services - Pluggable Datasources, and Queues
 > Treat backing services as attached resources